jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-29-kafka-development-with-docker-part-8/index.md

 ## Kafka Broker Update

 We should add the SSL listener to the broker configuration and the port 9093 is reserved for it.
 Both the Keystore and Truststore files need to be specified in the broker configuration.
 The former is to send the broker certificate to clients while the latter is necessary because a Kafka broker can be a client of other brokers.
-The changes made to the first Kafka broker can be found below, and the same updates should be made to the other brokers.
+The changes made to the first Kafka broker are shown below, and the same updates are made to the other brokers.
 The cluster can be started by `docker-compose -f compose-kafka.yml up -d`.

 ```yaml
 # kafka-dev-with-docker/part-08/compose-kafka.yml